coldfix/server/README.rst

 letsencrypt
 -----------

-letsencrypt cronjob is currently not run within docker container because it needs to restart the mail system which is not yet dockerized.
+letsencrypt cronjob is currently not run within docker container.
 You need to setup a cronjob like this manually:

 .. code-block:: crontab